 Thyroid cancer is uncommon.
 Around 3,400 people develop it each year in the UK.
 Women are more commonly affected than men.
 It is the 20th most common cancer in the UK, and only accounts for about 1 in every 100 cases of cancer.
 Although most people who develop thyroid cancer are middle-aged or older, papillary thyroid cancer can affect younger people, particularly women, most commonly between the ages of 35 and 40 years.

 Many people develop thyroid cancer for no apparent reason.
 The cause is not known in most cases.
 However, certain risk factors increase the chance that thyroid cancer may develop.
 These include:

 - Thyroid diseases.
 People who have some non-cancerous (benign) thyroid diseases are more likely to develop thyroid cancer.
-For example, an enlarged thyroid (a goitre), thyroid nodules (adenomas), or inflammation of the thyroid (thyroiditis).
+For example, an enlarged thyroid gland (a goitre), thyroid nodules (adenomas), or inflammation of the thyroid gland (thyroiditis).
 Note: having an underactive thyroid (hypothyroidism) or an overactive thyroid (hyperthyroidism) does not increase your risk of developing thyroid cancer.

 - Previous radiation.
 Thyroid cancer is more common in people who had radiotherapy treatment to the neck area at a younger age.

 - Family history.
 Medullary thyroid cancer can be caused by inheriting abnormal genes.
 Around one in four people who develop medullary thyroid cancer have an abnormal gene.